rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 2. Must contain the title "Checkout"
 3. Underline graphic must display under title.
-4. Logged out users should be prompted to "login / register now to save your delivery information and order history", chech the functionality of the register/login buttons.
+4. Logged out users should be prompted to "login / register now to save your delivery information and order history", check the functionality of the "Register" and "Login" buttons.
 Below them should display "In a hurry?
 Checkout below".
-5. On medium and lager screensizes delivery information must display on the left with order summary on the right.
+5. On medium and large screen sizes delivery information must display on the left with order summary on the right.
 6. On small screen sizes order delivery information and order summary must display full width with order summary displaying above.
 7. Order summary must display the subheading "Order summary" and must contain product image, name, quantity, total , subtotal and grand total.
-8. Delivery information must contain the subheadings "Details", "Delivery" and payment".
+8. Delivery information must contain the subheadings "Details", "Delivery" and Payment".
 9. The delivery information form should full name, email address, phone number, street address 1, street address 2, town or city, county, postcode and country (dropdown) and should be prefilled for logged in users.
 10. Below the form for logged in users "Save this information to my profile" with a checkbox must display.
 Test the functionality of this by